 2. Zendesk AI

-Zendesk AI is the built-in solution for teams who live inside the Zendesk ecosystem.
-It’s part of the platform you already use every day, offering AI agents for full automation and a copilot to help your human agents work faster.
+Zendesk AI is the premier, built-in solution for teams who live inside the Zendesk ecosystem.
+It’s a powerful part of the platform you already use every day, offering advanced AI agents for full automation and a robust copilot to help your human agents work more efficiently.

-Why it's on the list: If your team is 100% committed to Zendesk, this is the easiest option.
-There's no third-party tool to connect, and it’s designed to work with your existing Zendesk setup from day one.
+Why it's on the list: As a market leader, Zendesk provides a mature and reliable platform that powers customer service for thousands of global companies.
+If your team is committed to Zendesk, this is the most seamless and cohesive option.
+There's no third-party tool to manage, and it’s designed to work perfectly with your existing Zendesk data from day one.

 Key Features:

-• Native integration: It’s already part of the Zendesk Suite, so there’s no real setup involved.
+Native integration: It’s already part of the Zendesk Suite, providing a unified experience with zero external setup required.

-• Copilot for agents: It gives your human agents suggestions for replies and summarizes long ticket threads to get them up to speed quickly.
+Copilot for agents: It provides human agents with smart reply suggestions and summaries of long ticket threads to get them up to speed in seconds.

 Pros: